akohaladi/book/source/Terms/PlanarManipulators.rst

     In [11]: print x1, y1
     10.0 8.0

 Note that all angles in this text are in radians unless explicitly stated as degrees.
 This is to be consistent with standard math sources as well as the default for most programming languages.
-Be careful with Python 2, don’t forget to include the “.0”s.
-Most of all, be very careful with arctan.
+Be careful with arctan.
 It can bite you.
 Here is an example ...

 Assume that :math:`(x,y) = (9,10)` and :math:`(a_1, a_2) = (15,15)`.
 We compute